dsnet/tri-approx/README.md

 ![pipeline-sine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-sine_lite.png)

-Pipelined designs of sine.
+Pipelined design of sine.
 Sine requires more registers to hold state between stages and thus uses more hardware resources than cosine.
 Furthermore, analysis later will show that sine is also less accurate.

 ![pipeline-cosine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-cosine_lite.png)

-Pipelined designs of cosine.
-Note that the stage to compute *x⁸* could be reduced since it could be computed in parallel with *x⁶* by squaring *x⁴*.
+Pipelined design of cosine.
+Note that the stage to compute *x⁸* could be eliminated since it could be computed in parallel with *x⁶* by squaring *x⁴*.
 This extra stage was kept so that the pipeline lengths would be identical for sine and cosine computations.